compwron/compwron.github.io/_posts/2015-08-28-college-hackathon.md

 # [How to not fail] Record the awesome things that you do!

 - Take photos (Get permission from the attendees.
 Do not take pictures of anyone who wants you to not take their photo.
 If you do, apologize and delete the photo.)
-- Have everyone tweet or email or (whatever)
+- Have everyone tweet or email or (whatever) their in-progress and completed-wins.
+Harvest this for publication.
 - If you have a central chatroom, use that to glean details of awesome projects
 - Send out a post-hackathon email with a list of awesome projects, awards, photos... do this promptly!
 Within 24 hours.
 Within two hours or so is totally doable if you take notes during the hackathon.